Beginners Carpentry, with Ruth Thomson

 For the last five years I have been teaching woodworking skills at The Goodlife Centre in London.
 My teaching style encourages individuals to learn through hands on experience.
 I find that crafts are best learnt through a personal relationship to the skill being developed.
 I am enthusiastic about passing on these skills and work on the understanding that learning a practical skill creates a lot of satisfaction.

-The basic skills are just the start of a journey that can lead into many different directions, wherever that bug takes you!
+The basic skills are just the start of a journey that can lead into many different directions, whereever that bug takes you!